 What You Should Know Before Snorkeling in Croatia

 I probably don’t have to mention that you need snorkeling equipment before going snorkeling.
-Therefore, a diving mask and snorkel which fit well so that no salt water can get in are a must.
+Therefore, using a diving mask and snorkel which fit well so that no salt water can get in is a must.
 Furthermore, the fins should also fit well so that you can easily move underwater.
-Don’t forget that you are mostly on the water surface where it is very easy to get sunburned which is why a waterproof sunscreen or a simple T-shirt as sun protection are highly recommended.
+Don’t forget that you are mostly on the water surface where it is very easy to get sunburned which is why a waterproof sunscreen or a simple T-shirt as sun protection are highly recommended for use.

 What is more, make sure that your mask is clean so that you have a clear underwater view.
 The best time to go snorkeling is in the morning or early afternoon hours as the water is the cleanest during those parts of the day.
 All along the coast of Croatia you will have numerous places for snorkeling and each will offer you a fantastic glimpse of the underwater world which you will certainly not forget soon.

 The coast of Croatia is extremely diverse with the northern part, the coast of the Istrian peninsula, being characterized by rocks and stones.
 Such a coast is a pure paradise for every snorkeling enthusiast because you can marvel at the astonishing underwater sights hidden between the rocks and stones.